keithledgerwood/WICLab-guide/009-Microsoft-365.md

 13. Set *Application username format* to **Custom**.

-14. Enter the following for the expression - replacing
+14. Enter the following for the expression - replacing yourdemodomain.com with your own customer DNS domain:

     > **String.substringBefore(user.login,\"@\") + \"@yourdemodomain.com\"**